 NOTE: Information on the rest of this page is faculty-focused; students interested in this program should go to the student information page to learn more.

 How is this program structured and what is the timeline?

-We are currently inviting faculty to apply for the Spring 2020 program, and are accepting applications through Thursday, February 20, 2020.
-We plan to select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
+We currently hope to offer the program again in Spring 2021.
+We will invite students and faculty to apply in early 2021, and will select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
 If you apply and are selected for the program, here is what you can expect after that: